 - Coordination of care between physical and behavioral health providers is necessary to optimize the overall health of a client.
 All providers are expected to coordinate mental health care with a client's Primary Care Physician (PCP) and should have a policy and procedure in place regarding this coordination of services.
-Almost all Medi-Cal beneficiaries are enrolled in one of the Medi-Cal Managed Care Plans (MCPs) that are part of Healthy San Diego (HSD). - To find a list of included MCPs go to the Healthy San Diego website. - The "Healthy San Diego Medi-Cal Managed Care Plan Contact Card" is a helpful tool to use for coordination of care and is located on the Optum Website > BHS Provider Resources> Healthy San Diego > 'Resources' section.
-The Services is available on the Optum website > BHS Provider Resources > MHP Provider Documents> UCRM tab. - Contracted providers are required by the BHPto complete the Coordination with Primary Care Physicians and Behavioral Health Services form with the client to facilitate coordination with the client's PCP.
+Almost all Medi-Cal beneficiaries are enrolled in one of the Medi-Cal Managed Care Plans (MCPs) that are part of Healthy San Diego (HSD). - To find a list of included MCPs go to the Healthy San Diego website. - The "Healthy San Diego Medi-Cal Managed Care Plan Contact Card" is a helpful tool to use for coordination of care and is located on the Optum Website - Contracted providers are required by the BHP to complete the Coordination with Primary Care Physicians and Behavioral Health Services form with the client to facilitate coordination with the client's PCP.
 For clients that do not have a primary care physician, provider shall connect them to a medical home.
 The Coordination with Primary Care Physicians and Behavioral Health Services form should be completed within a clinically reasonable timeframe upon opening client to program services.
 Users of the form shall check the appropriate box at the top of the form noting the nature of the referral.
 Requesting client/guardian authorization to exchange information with primary care physicians is mandatory.